SamuelTrimble/Playground/README.md

 ## Projects

-### CanvasHexGrid
+### CanvasHexGrid & IsoGrid
 #### What?
-A dynamically sized hex grid backlit to follow mouse cursor with FPS counter.
+Various canvas grids backlit to follow mouse cursor.
 #### Why?
 To explore basic drawing commands and animations for the HTML5 Canvas element.